matm/jQuery-File-Upload-Wiki/Frequently-Asked-Questions.md

 });
 ```

 Also be weary for IE8, if you pass back an error response with http status code other than 200 (INTERNAL_SERVER_ERROR for example), IE replaces the content of the iframe with an error message loaded from the disk (res://ieframe.dll/http_500.htm).

+This happens in IE9 also.
+Iframe is undefined causing fail callback.